 I use Skyscanner.com to find the cheapest option for renting a car.
 Search for options ahead of time and book the best price!

 If, however, you don’t want to drive but still want to make the best out of your trip, check out these guided tours!

 Visit the Cotswolds and you can expect to find rolling hills and pastures, medieval villages of honey-colored homes, and carefully manicured gardens.

-There’s a good reason why the Cotswolds have become one of the most popular places in England for people to visit on a day trip.
+There’s a good reason why the Cotswolds have become one of the most popular places in England for people to visit on a day trip, and one of the ultimate experiences to have in England.
 There are lots of adventures you could enjoy on a day out in the Cotswolds – so many in fact, it can seem quite overwhelming.

 Let me take you through where I’d suggest you visit on your day trip to the Cotswolds from London, and a few tips for making the most of your day out.